Haay2/RIS_Exporter/AEA_RCT_Registry/README.md

     </a>
 </p>
 <p>
     4.1.2.
-Type in ‘pip install beautifulsoup4’
+Type in ‘pip install beautifulsoup4’.
+If you receive an error, try 'py.exe -m pip install beautifulsoup4'
 </p>
 <p>
     4.1.3.
 Hit enter